smolcodes/java-blog/src/posts/2020-12-30-year-recap.md

 ![blog version 1](https://smolcodes.netlify.app/images/work/openlearn.jpg)

 It's very clean but imho lacked a lot of personality.
 The personal site has ballooned since then.
 Maybe discovering collections was a dangerous thing.
 The goal for the personal site has slightly changed also.
 It's not just a playground for learning things like Tailwind, it's also to fulfill my obsession with logging my thoughts on everything (i know, very narcissistic 😈).
 I'm thinking of starting a coffee collection ☕.
 This current iteration ditches UIKit in favor of being ultra CSS controlling...vanilla css all the way (this is actually bc I can't seem to get Tailwind to work)!
-I also wanted this version toe be jam packed with personality so there's a lot of emojis and pictures of things I really like (food and coffee).
+I also wanted this version to be jam packed with personality so there's a lot of emojis and pictures of things I really like (food and coffee).
+The overall layout is heavily influenced by restaraunt menus.

 ## Non Web Stuff